Supporting Your Child With Speech Apraxia

 What is Speech Apraxia?

-Apraxia is a condition where someone has the ability to plan and undertake movement, but they can’t make that movement happen.
-Speech apraxia refers to specific difficulties with planning and undertaking movements related to speech, which results in a range of communication issues.
+Apraxia is a condition in which someone can plan and execute a movement but cannot make that movement happen.
+Speech apraxia refers to specific difficulties with planning and undertaking speech-related movements, which results in various communication issues.

-Children and adults living with speech apraxia may have problems with pronunciation, reduced speech tempo or substitute or exchange sounds, making it hard to be understood.
-It can be frustrating knowing what they want to say, but unable to clearly communicate it.
-Signs can occur in the areas of articulation, speech melody, rhythm or speech behaviour.
+Children and adults with speech apraxia may have problems with pronunciation, reduced speech tempo, or substituting or exchanging sounds, making it hard to understand.
+It can be frustrating to know what they want to say but not be able to communicate it.
+Signs can occur in articulation, speech melody, rhythm, or speech behavior.

 Symptoms of Speech Apraxia